Gardusio/Film-manager/design/Notes.md

 ## About types format and Ajv
 I simply don't care about formats :), i know ajv plugins exists to also manage format validation but for the purpose of this i've decided to skip that.

+## About having /films/public and /films/private (or just /films)
+I've some doubts on the design of this part of the films api.
+What is the purpose of having this separation?
+Getting a film is possible if : the (logged-in) user is the owner, the film is public why can't we just use /films/:{id} and perform the validation then? are you logged-in? are you the owner? is the film public?
+Why the client has to know, given a film id, wich route is the correct one to get the informations of that film?